The Hand That Signed the Paper: Plot summary

-Vitaly is assigned to work in the Warsaw Ghetto and recalls bayonetting a Jewish baby hidden in a knapsack before shooting the father.
+Vitaly is assigned to the Warsaw Ghetto and recalls bayonetting a Jewish baby hidden in a knapsack before shooting the father.
 He is later reassigned to Treblinka, where he is tasked with burning the corpses of those who have been killed in the gas chambers and participates in the looting of their belongings.
 He describes throwing infants into the air so that another guard, known as Ivan the Terrible, could catch them on a bayonet.
-A guard explains that Ivan is particularly brutal towards the prisoners because during the famine Jews burned down his house while his parents and six siblings were trapped inside.
+A guard explains that Ivan is particularly brutal towards the prisoners because during the famine, Jews burned down his house while his parents and six siblings were trapped inside.
 Vitaly begins a relationship with a Polish girl named Magda and has a son named Ihor.
-Eventually, following a prisoner revolt, the Treblinka camp is shut down and its guards are reassigned.
-Vitaly is sent to the front, leaving Magda and Ihor behind in Poland.
+Eventually, following a prisoner revolt, the Treblinka camp is shut down and Vitaly is sent to the front, leaving Magda and Ihor behind in Poland.

 Evheny, serving with the 14th Waffen SS Galizien Division, surrenders to the British at Klagenfurt in 1945.
-He migrates to Britain with Kateryna, whose husband Hasse was killed in the Battle of Stalingrad.
-They learn that their mother was killed in an industrial accident while working as a forced labourer in Germany.
-They assume that Vitaly is also dead and are preparing to move to Canada until they learn in 1949 that he has migrated to Australia and is working on the Snowy Mountains Scheme.
+He migrates to Britain with Kateryna, whose husband Hasse was killed in the Battle of Stalingrad, after they learn that their mother was killed in an industrial accident while working as a forced labourer in Germany.
+They assume that Vitaly is also dead and begin preparing to move to Canada, until they learn in 1949 that he has migrated to Australia and is working on the Snowy Mountains Scheme.
 Evheny, his Irish fiancée Margaret, Kateryna, and Kateryna's two children all move to Australia to join him.

 In the present day, as Fiona works to help Vitaly prepare for his trial, he dies in hospital from a stroke.
 Fiona continues to protest the ongoing war crimes trials, but her father is ultimately not charged.
-Fiona visits Treblinka where she meets a man whose Quaker aunt was killed at the camp.
+Fiona visits Treblinka and meets a man whose Quaker aunt was killed at the camp.
 He asks her whether she is sorry for what her uncle did, and she says that she is.